jayxue/4sharedAndroid/README.md

 Details
 -------
 4shared (www.4shared.com) is one of the highest-quality, free online hosting and sharing services.
-This library helps developers easily create Android applications that consume 4shared service in terms of browsing, creating, updating and deleting files.
+This library helps developers easily create Android applications that consume 4shared service for browsing, creating, updating and deleting files.

 A sample application is provided to show:
 * Taking or picking up and previewing a video on a device.